rikumomo0407/SDGS-Quiz/README.md

 ## 👨‍🏫 How to use

-1. Python環境でmain_jp.pyを実行する。
+1. Run main_jp.py in the Python environme
-2. 問題画像が表示され、わかったらどこかのキーを押す。
+2. The image of the question is displayed, and if you understand it, press any key.
-3. コンソール画面に答えの番号を入力。
+3. Enter the answer number in the console screen.
-4. 3秒後に次の問題が表示される。
+4. After 3 seconds, the next question will be displayed.
-5. 17問解いたら終了。
+5. After solving 17 questions, the program ends.
 </details>